 In 2015 David established the David Nott Foundation with his wife Elly.
 The Foundation will support surgeons to develop their operating skills for warzones and austere environments.

-David is married to Elly and they have a daughter, Molly.
+David is married to Elly and they have two daughters.